HitkoDev/awe/README.md

 - Cleanup the old code

 ## Dimensionality reduction
-The images below shows the final Result on MNIST test dataset.
+The images below shows the final Result on AWE test dataset.
 By only using 2 features, we can easily separate the input images.
 ![](https://github.com/ardiya/siamesenetwork-tensorflow/raw/master/figure/result.jpg)

 The gif below shows some animation until it somehow converges.